-However, this fried pastry could be much older, and it is possible that this Yule treat is so old that it might date back to the Viking age.
+However, this fried pastry could be much older, and it is possible that this Yule treat is so old that it might date back to the Viking Age.
 Which was before Scandinavia and large parts of Northern Europe were Christianized.
-It was back when the people were heathens, and at a time when it was winter solstice and Jolablot that was celebrated instead of Christmas.
+It was back when the people were heathens, and at a time when it was the winter solstice and Jolablot that was celebrated instead of Christmas.

 Klejner are not made in an oven, in fact, they are so old that they predate the first kitchen ovens.
-The pastry is being made by using some of the most basic ingredients around the house such as flour, eggs, and sugar, and then fried in a pot with warm cooking oil.
+The pastry is made by using some of the most basic ingredients around the house such as flour, eggs, and sugar, and then fried in a pot with warm cooking oil.

-Besides of being eaten in the Scandinavian countries, Denmark, Norway, Sweden, Faroe Islands, and Iceland for Christmas.
+Besides being eaten in the Scandinavian countries, Denmark, Norway, Sweden, The Faroe Islands, and Iceland for Christmas.
 They are also very well known in Northern Germany, and in the Baltic countries, Estonia, Latvia, and Lithuania, again because of the close ties with those countries.
 The people who settled in North America during the 19th century might also have brought this Scandinavian Christmas tradition with them.